Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/README.md

 ----------------

-I would like to express my gratitude toward Zoe Todd, Erica Violet Lee, and Joseph Paul Murdoch Flowers for their call to action.
+I would like to express my gratitude to Zoe Todd, Erica Violet Lee, and Joseph Paul Murdoch Flowers for their call to action.
 I am lucky and grateful to serve and to be able to serve.

 I would also like to say I am grateful for those who took the time and effort to make the recordings in the first place.